 Hagia Sophia is Istanbul’s most outstanding monument.
-It was a church in Byzantine times, a Roman Catholic cathedral under Latin Empire, a mosque in Ottoman times and now a museum.
+It was a church in Byzantine times, a Roman Catholic cathedral under Latin Empire, a mosque in Ottoman times, a museum when Turkey became a republic and a mosque again starting July 2020.
 Definition of Hagia Sophia translates as "Divine Wisdom".

 Hagia Sophia has seen three reconstructions made in three different architectural styles.
 Hundreds of architects and their apprentices worked on this masterpiece over its lifetime of over 1500 years.